fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 ### The Decisive Criterion for Distinguishing Islam from Clandestine Unbelief

 Al-Ghazali lays out in The Decisive Criterion for Distinguishing Islam from Clandestine Unbelief his approach to Muslim orthodoxy.
-Ghazali veers from the often hardline stance of many of his contemporaries during this time period and states that as long as one believes in the Prophet Muhammad and God himself, there are many different ways to practice Islam and that any of the many traditions practiced in good faith by believers should not be viewed as heretical by other Muslims.
+Ghazali veers from the often hardline stance of many of his contemporaries during this time period and states that as long as one believes in the Prophet Muhammad and God, there are many different ways to practice Islam and that any of the many traditions practiced in good faith by believers should not be viewed as heretical by other Muslims.
 While Ghazali does state that any Muslim practicing Islam in good faith is not guilty of apostasy, he does outline in The Criterion that there is one standard of Islam that is more correct than the others, and that those practicing the faith incorrectly should be moved to change.
 In Ghazali's view, only the Prophet himself could deem a faithfully practicing Muslim an infidel, and his work was a reaction to the religious persecution and strife that occurred often during this time period between various Islamic sects.

 ### Works in Persian

 Al-Ghazali wrote most of his works in Arabic and few in Persian.
 His most important Persian work is Kimiya-yi sa'adat (The Alchemy of Happiness).
-It is al-Ghazali's own Persian version of Ihya' 'ulum al-din (The Revival of Religious Sciences) in Arabic, but a shorter work.
+It is al-Ghazali's own Persian version of Ihya' 'ulum al-din in Arabic, but a shorter work.
 It is one of the outstanding works of 11th-century-Persian literature.
 The book was published several times in Tehran by the edition of Hussain Khadev-jam, a renowned Iranian scholar.
-It is translated to English, Arabic, Turkish, Urdu, Azerbaijani and other languages.

 ### Influence